lirkwood/maldetete/README.md

 ## Requirements

-Just the python package `paramiko`.
-Server also requires the package `pexpect` to serve the shell.
+### Both
++ `paramiko`

+### Just Server
++ `pexpect`

+## Usage

+### Environment

-**NOTE** `client/patch.py` modifies the Python environment it runs in.
-This breaks the OpenSSL RSA functionality (in a way that allows us to send a public key that is "too small"), and therefore the server.
+The client cannot send RSA keys smaller than 1024 bits with running `client/patch.py` first.
+The script modifies the Python environment it runs in, replacing the binding to an OpenSSL function with a no-op.
+This lets us send public keys that are smaller than normal.

+`client/unpatch.py` undoes the patch and restores the original contents of the file.

 This means that you will need separate Python environments for the server and the client.
 This can be easily achieved with virtual environments e.g. [venv](https://docs.python.org/3/library/venv.html), [virtualenv](https://virtualenv.pypa.io/en/latest/), etc

-## Usage
+If you don't want to bother, you can simply start the server before patching.

+### CLI

 When in doubt, try `python <server.py or client.py> -h` for a brief help message.

+**NOTE** When using the provided client in the patched environment (more about this below), it will fail with a message "Authentication Failed".
+This is because it is unable to sign outgoing packets with OpenSSL due to the small key size - the patch simply avoids this step long enough to send the public key in the regular manner.
+In this scenario the public key is still received by the server, and given a sufficiently small key (default 8 bits) it will be able to derive the private key.

 ### Server